-3.3.1 Installation and connection
+3.3.1 INSTALLATION ET CONNECTION

 The connection, mainly between the timing machine and the breaker, has to be done correctly taking into account certain external factors, for instance magnetic induction by nearby high voltage transmission lines.

 Another connection has to take place between the timing machine and the mechanism coils responsible for launching the operation order.